nodejs/node/doc/api/cluster.markdown

 when the worker dies, usually after calling `.destroy()`.

-When calling `.disconnect()`, there may be a delay between the `disconnect` and `death` events.
+When calling `.disconnect()`, there may be a delay between the `disconnect` and `exit` events.
 This event can be used to detect if the process is stuck in a cleanup or if there are long-living connections.